 Not only will you disable your locks and other protection devices during the build but you are advertising to local nefarious individuals the fact that your property is no longer secure.
 You will be taking delivery of all sorts of building materials and equipment which thieves find particularly attractive.
-And then of course there is the weather.
-Without a roof or windows your property vulnerable to loss or damage from storm, flood, wind and rain.
+And then, of course, there is the weather.
+Without a roof or windows your property vulnerable to loss or damage from a storm, flood, wind or rain.

 As the most likely cause of damage to your home whilst it is undergoing repairs and renovations will be theft or some form of weather damage, the cover you are left with is not suitable to protect your property.
 This is why you need to buy proper renovation insurance.

 A renovation insurance policy will provide cover for the existing structure, the new works and property owners liability for the period of your project.
-In addition to this you will need to check that your builder carries public and employers liability insurance and any experts that you use such as architects or surveyors, all have appropriate professional indemnity insurance which should be maintained for a period of 12 years after build completes.
+In addition to this, you will need to check that your builder or contractors that you use are insured for public and employers liability insurance.
+You should also make sure that any experts that you use such as architects or surveyors, all have appropriate professional indemnity insurance, which should be maintained for a period of 12 years after build completes.

-Many customers think that it is preferable to rely on a builders insurance in respect of the works.
-Unfortunately this is not a sensible thing to do.
+Many customers think that it is preferable to rely on the builders insurance in respect of the works.
+Unfortunately, this is not a sensible thing to do.
 The reason for this relates to control and ownership of the insurance policy.

-When you start your building project you will undoubtedly believe that your builder for project will complete your project well and to time.
+When you start your building project you will be confident that your builder will complete your project well and to time.
 And indeed this may be the case.
-Unfortunately however projects do go wrong, people do fall out with builders, and builders do cancel their insurance and go out of business.
-If the insurance for the building works is in the sole control of the builder then you as the project owner are exposed to the possibility of being uninsured.
+Unfortunately, however projects do go wrong, people do fall out with builders, and builders do cancel or stop paying for their insurance and they go out of business, often at the most inconvenient point in your building project.
+If the insurance for the building works is in the sole control of the builder then the works that you have paid for will be uninsured possibly until the end of the project.

-If the building works cover is put in place by the builder and you have a dispute with him resulting in him walking off the job then the works that you have paid for and have been partially completed will be uninsured.
+If the building works cover is put in place by the builder and you have a dispute which results in them walking off the job then the works that you have paid for and have been partially completed will be uninsured.
 Even if you instruct a new builder to complete the project, the new builder will only provide cover for the work they do, not the work which has already been carried out.

 Another point to remember is that If the builder forgets to pay, or stops paying, his insurance premium you have no control over whether the works are insured or not.